 · you are a survivor of domestic violence and need to move early for safety reasons; or

 Make sure you put your request to move before the end of your lease, and reasons for doing so, in writing.
 You may want to consult with an attorney before breaking your lease.

 What if I live in public or subsidized housing?

 If you are renting federally-subsidized housing, you may be able to get out of your lease early.

 Check your lease and get information about the type of subsidized housing you live in.

-Here are examples of some things that might let you cancel early, depending on the tenant's lease and the law for the subsidy program for the apartment or rental home:
+Here are examples of some things that might let you cancel early, depending on your lease and the law for the subsidy program for the apartment or rental home:

-- you or a household member is the victim of domestic violence.
+· you or a household member is a survivor of domestic violence.